-Already swept through the diet of things to do in Prague?
-Supercharge your time in Prague and tackle these 9 Prague day trips:
+Already swept through the diet of places to visit in Prague?
+Supercharge your time in the Czech capital by tackling these amazing Prague day trips…

 Table of Contents